Sceloporus arenicolus

-Sceloporus arenicolus, the dunes sagebrush lizard, also known as the sand dune lizard and the dunes-sagebrush lizard, is an insectivorous spiny lizard species (Note: Formerly classified as a subspecies of sagebrush lizard with the scientific name Sceloporus graciosus arenicolus) which only occurs in the shinnery oak sand dune systems of southeast New Mexico and only four counties in adjacent Texas.
+Sceloporus arenicolus, the dunes sagebrush lizard, also known as the sand dune lizard and the dunes-sagebrush lizard, is an insectivorous spiny lizard species (Note: Formerly classified as a subspecies of sagebrush lizard with the scientific name Sceloporus graciosus arenicolus) which only occurs in the shinnery oak sand dune systems of southeast New Mexico and only five counties in adjacent Texas.

 Habitat

 Their habitat is restricted to semi-stabilized sand dunes which include large networks of shinnery oak (Quercus havardii), short (<2 m) shrubs, and sand sagebrush (Artemisia filifolia) on sloping, sandy topography, where the lizards use "blowouts" as their primary microhabitat.
 Blowouts are sandy, bowl-shaped interruptions in the shinnery oak sand dune system which look like small meteor craters.
 The roots of the shinnery oak shrubs provide structure for the dunes sagebrush lizards' burrows, where the lizards retreat from the blowouts when the sand surface is too hot or cold.